tronyx/Docker-Nagios/README.md

 Things that I have changed/updated so far:

 * Updated the image to Ubuntu 22.04 LTS
+* Updated Nagios Core to the current latest (4.4.10)
 * Updated Nagios Plugins to current latest (2.4.3)
 * Updated NRPE to current latest (4.1.0)
 * Updated NCPA to current latest (2.4.1)